omidKianfar/next-mini-jira/README.md

 - Products: Navigate to product catalog > Create Monthly and Yearly.

-- Find price click and copy and `price id` then add them to your environment variables.
+- Find the price, click to copy the `price id`, then add it to your environment variables.

   <a target="_blank" href="https://docs.stripe.com/billing">
   Stripe Billing Docs